 NIR Spectroscopy offers many opportunities also to quality measurements – adulteration detections – applications for other liquids, such as olive oil and argan oil.
-It is also suitable for high value solids where adulterations are common, such as saffron where cheap varieties could be mixed and dilute quality final product.
-The beauty is that it is all fully integrated with all modules of eProd: traceability, certification, mobile money payment transfers, SMS communication, credit rating, loan repayment etc.
+It is also suitable for high-value solids where adulterations are common, such as saffron where cheap varieties could be mixed and dilute the quality final product.
+The beauty is that it is fully integrated with all modules of eProd: traceability, certification, mobile money payment transfers, SMS communication, credit rating, loan repayment, etc.

 Would you like to learn more?
 Please contact us for more info. firstname.lastname@example.org